-1 Introduction
+1 INTRODUCTION

 Video cameras are ubiquitous today.
-A recent survey in the U.K. estimated one surveillance camera in a public space for every 11 people [3].
-Despite privacy concerns, there was a 62% positive response on the Debate.org public opinion web site to the question "Are video surveillance cameras in public places a good idea?"
-[10].
+A recent survey in the United Kingdom estimated one surveillance camera in a public space for every 11 people [11].
+Despite privacy concerns, there was a 62% positive response on the Debate.org public opinion website to the question "Are video surveillance cameras in public places a good idea?"
+[21].

-If privacy concerns can be satisfactorily addressed, enabling realtime analytics on video streams from public spaces can be valuable.
+If privacy concerns can be satisfactorily addressed, enabling real-time analytics on video streams from public spaces can be valuable.
 Examples abound.
 In a shopping mall, an alert triggered by detection of a liquid spill or broken glass can be promptly addressed.
-An "amber alert" for a lost or abducted child can trigger real-time face recognition in parallel on many video streams from public spaces and help to rapidly locate the child.
+An "Amber Alert" for a lost or abducted child can trigger real-time face recognition in parallel on many video streams from public spaces and help to rapidly locate the child.
 Real-time activity inferencing on outdoor camera feeds can detect pedestrians slipping on an icy sidewalk and trigger corrective measures.
 Real-time video analytics can also offer business value, e.g., prompt detection and remedy of lengthening checkout lines to improve customer satisfaction.
-Prompt discovery that shoppers are not lingering at a new window display may suggest that it is not as appealing as expected, and needs to be changed soon.
-Early detection of icy sidewalks benefits the bottom line of insurance companies, since they underwrite risk.
+Prompt discovery that shoppers are not lingering at a new window display may suggest that it is not as appealing as expected and needs to be changed soon.
+Early detection of icy sidewalks directly benefits insurance companies, who underwrite the risk.